colltoaction/colltoaction/README.md

+🇦🇷🇦🇷🇦🇷

-Hello from Buenos Aires, Argentina 🇦🇷
+Hello from Buenos Aires, Argentina!
 I'm Martín Coll, a Computer Science bachelor and a professional engineer.
-At the moment I only do free software and content.
+I build systems for the public domain and I'm always looking for collaborators of any skill level.
+Reach me out for mentoring to kick-start your open-source journey on impactful projects.

 ---

 # 🔭 I’m currently working on

-## Reversible computing with FPGAs
+## FPGAs and hardware development
-Open hardware descriptions for reversible computers.
+I have an academic interest in Reversible Computing with applications to Quantum systems.
+I'm also working with an open Argentinian board to help local innovation.

 * https://github.com/colltoaction/edu-ciaa-fpga

 ## Widip: Wiring Diagram Processing
-Widip is a system for programming with diagrams.
+Widip is a Computing system with the ambition to beat current ones at the theoretical and humane levels.

 * https://github.com/colltoaction/widip

-## Academic research
+## Academic writing
-Academic and project related writings.
+I publish plain text sources for academic and related writings.
+These can be edited to produce new binary artifacts such as PDFs.

 * https://github.com/colltoaction/academic

 # Recent work
 ## Spanish talks
+Intento compartir mis conocimientos en español y mantengo esta playlist actualizada:

 https://youtube.com/playlist?list=PLAHKhfRZFp-Z6TuGShdeZENCAlAMEjkV1

 ## 🔮 Future work
-I want to work on several projects using Widip:
-* compilers
-  * instruction set architectures
-  * MLIR and intermediate representations
-  * bytecode formats
-  * supercompilation
-* programming
-  * Kubernetes
-  * composing LLMs, AI in general
-  * UNIX
-  * Reactive programming
-  * Ethereum
-  * custom hardware
-  * formalized programs
-* self improvement
-  * binary bootstrapping using Julia
-  * git(hub) decentralized program distribution
+I want to present Widip to a large audience such as in a conference.
+I'm preparing a paper and also working towards a robust implementation.
+I'm building a community that can push this project to the next level.

 <!--
 **colltoaction/colltoaction** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.